 Remove your navigation bar if you find it’s taking up a disproportionate amount of the screen.
 A lot of mobile sites condense and move nav bars to the top left of the screen.

 Place ads towards the bottom or sides of your screen.
 There shouldn’t be hurdles for visitors to dodge when they’re seeking information.
 Interstitials and pop-ups are discouraged for the same reason.
-They can negatively impact SEO.
+They can negatively impact your SEO.

 Horizontal scrolling is anathema to mobile-friendliness.
 Avoid this scenario.
 Don’t say we didn’t warn you.
 Be sure to work within the ambit of a single column.